Celso Míguez

 Celso Míguez Pereira (born 1 May 1982 in Pontevedra, Galicia) is a Spanish former racing driver.
-He has competed in such series as Formula Renault 3.5 Series, World Series Lights and Euroseries 3000.
-He was runner-up to Bruno Méndez in the 2009 European F3 Open season and collected five wins over the course of the races.
+He has competed in events such as the 2006 Formula Renault 3.5 World Series and 2007 Euroseries 3000.

+Míguez was runner-up to Bruno Méndez in the 2009 European F3 Open season and collected five wins over the course of the races.
+In 2010, he raced in the Superleague Formula for Olympique Lyonnais.